 Getting a graduate job in IT and technology: the basics

 IT includes all forms of technology that are used to create, store, communicate, exchange and use information.
 Graduate IT employers range from enormous international corporations such as Microsoft and IBM to small specialist software development houses and consultancies with just a few employees.
-But you don't have to work for a technology organisation – over half of IT professionals find jobs outside the IT industry.
+You don't even have to work for a technology organisation – over half of IT professionals find jobs outside the IT industry.

 Other large recruiters of IT and technology graduates include financial services, manufacturing and public sector employers.
 However, almost every organisation uses IT and therefore needs support staff, so you could potentially find an entry-level IT job anywhere.